levkp/infra2-assignments/README.md

 |-|-
 |TIMER0_COMPA_vect|Interrupt if the value in OCRA equals to TCNT0
 |TIMER0_OVF_vect|Interrupt if TCNT0 equals the TOP value of timer 0

-Don't feel like going in-depth for the rest